Amazonian manatee

-The Amazonian manatee (Trichechus inunguis) is a species of manatee that lives in the Amazon Basin in Brazil, Peru, Colombia and Ecuador.
+The Amazonian manatee (Trichechus inunguis), commonly referred to as cowfish (peixe-boi) in Brazil, is a species of manatee that lives in the Amazon Basin in Brazil, Peru, Colombia and Ecuador.
 It has thin, wrinkled brownish or gray colored skin, with fine hairs scattered over its body and a white chest patch.
 It is the smallest of the three extant species of manatee.

 Taxonomy

-The specific name, inunguis is Latin for "nailless."
+The specific name, inunguis is Latin for "nailless".
 The genus name Trichechus, comes from Latin meaning "hair", referencing the whiskers around the manatee's mouth.

 Physical characteristics

 The Amazonian manatee is the smallest member of the manatee family and can be distinguished by its smoother rubbery skin and lack of vestigial nails on its flippers.
 Ranges of body weight and size observed are 7.5–346 kg and 76.0–225 cm for captive males, 8.1–379 kg and 71.0–266 cm for captive females, and 120.0–270 kg and 162.0–230 cm for free-ranging manatees, respectively.
 The maximum actual Amazonian manatee weight reported is 379 kg.
 Calves of the species are born weighing 10–15 kg and 85–105 cm long.
 The Amazonian Manatees increase in length approximately 1.6-2.0 mm per day.
 This length is measured along the curvature of the body so absolute length can differ between individuals.
 As calves, they gain an average of 1 kilogram per week.

 Amazonian manatees are large, cylindrically shaped mammals, with forelimbs modified into flippers, no free hind-limbs, and the rear of the body in the form of a flat, rounded, horizontal paddle.
 The flexible flippers are used for aiding motion over the bottom, scratching, touching, and even embracing other manatees, and moving food into and cleaning the mouth.
 The manatee's upper lip is modified into a large bristly surface, which is deeply divided.
 It can move each side of the lips independently while feeding.
 The general coloration is grey, and most Amazonian manatees have a distinct white or bright pink patch on the breast.